-- 9.1 The starting line will be between a staff displaying an orange flag on the race committee signal boat and the course side of the starting mark buoy. - 9.2 If a general recall for a preceding class is signaled after the warning signal of a succeeding class, then the visual signals for the succeeding class will be removed and the start of the succeeding class will be considered abandoned without further signal. - 9.3 If a boat is subject to RRS 29.1, Individual Recall, or RRS 30, Starting Penalties, the race committee may attempt to hail her sail number directly and/or on VHF 72.
-This is unofficial communication as in Sailing Instructions 2.3. - 9.4 A boat starting later than ten minutes after her starting signal will be scored Did Not Start (DNS).
-This changes RRS A4.2 and A5. - 9.5 A boat whose warning signal has not been made shall avoid the starting area when other boats are racing but have not yet started. - 9.6 The race committee signal boat may maneuver to maintain the starting line at any time, including while anchored.
+- start of the succeeding class will be considered abandoned without further signal. - 9.3 If a boat is subject to RRS 29.1, Individual Recall, or RRS 30, Starting Penalties, the race committee may attempt to hail her sail number directly and/or on VHF 72.
+This is unofficial communication as in Sailing Instructions 2.2. - 9.4 A boat starting later than ten minutes after her starting signal will be scored Did Not Start (DNS).
+This changes RRS A5. - 9.5 A boat whose warning signal has not been made shall avoid the starting area when other boats are racing but have not yet started. - 9.6 The race committee signal boat, when a starting mark, may maneuver to maintain the starting line at any time, including while anchored.